Mr Randall Sach

 He has been keenly interested and involved in many professional and educational bodies representing Plastic Surgery and Hand Surgery.
 He is a past President of the Australian Society of Plastic Surgery, has served on the Council of the Royal Australasian College of Surgeons, and served as an Examiner to the College of Surgeons in Plastic Surgery.

-He is President elect to the Australian Hand Surgery Society.
+He is a past President to the Australian Hand Surgery Society.
 His other professional interests have been in the development of Day Surgery, and the establishment of the Sach Day Surgery facility to complement his professional practice.
 He is also the past Chairman of the Australian Day Surgery Council, and has been active in the promotion of safety and standards in this progressive area.

 Education and training have always been an important part of his professional life, and are pursued through teaching hospital appointments as a Senior Visiting Specialist to the Royal Adelaide Hospital and Modbury Public Hospital.
 He has also participated in regular overseas voluntary aid programmes in Plastic Surgery, most recently with Interplast Australia, assisting in the development of training and fellowship links with Sri Lanka.

 Over the past 25 years he has published and presented a wide spectrum of scientific papers, many relating to his strong interest in hand surgery.
 He continues to undertake a leadership role in the affairs of Plastic Surgery and Hand Surgery both locally and in Australasia.